LGN520/farreach-public/README.md

 ### 0.1 Methods

-- farreach: our in-switch write-back caching
+- FarReach: our in-switch write-back caching
-- nocache: a baseline without in-switch caching
+- NoCache: a baseline without in-switch caching
-- netcache: a baseline with in-switch write-through caching
+- NetCache: a baseline with in-switch write-through caching

 ### 0.2 Our Testbed